Blotch3D/Blotch3D/README.md

     };

-Note that BlBasicEffectAlphaTest is slightly slower than the default (BasicEffect) effect, so only use BlBasicEffectAlphaTest when needed.
+Note that BlBasicEffectAlphaTest may be slightly slower than the default (BasicEffect) effect when drawing mostly opaque textures, so only use BlBasicEffectAlphaTest when needed.

 The provided "BlBasicEffectAlphaTest.mgfxo" and "BlBasicEffectAlphaTestOGL.mgfxo" files are already compiled.
 The shader